netik/arduinogameshow/README.md

 ## Setup Options

 Once you've entered setup you get a number of options.
+These changes are written to the Arduino's EEPROM.

 - Move through the options with UP or DOWN.
 - Use Select to start editing
 - Use Up or Down when editing to change values.